Massachusetts April 21, 2016

 If you like scrambling over boulders (or your kids do) this is a great, easy hike.
 The trail leads through the gorge itself, which means that you don't necessarily need to climb any big rocks on this trip.
 Bring a blanket and some snacks for picnic in the shade.

-3. Bash Bish Falls, Mount Greylock Reservation.
+3. Bash Bish Falls, Mount Washington.
 About 1 mile.

 This hike definitely gives you the biggest bang for your buck.
 Though the hike itself will only requires a little under a mile of walking, you'll be rewarded with the sight of beautiful Bash Bish Falls.